Hassnain-Altaf/Canva-Portfolio-Website/README.md

 # Canva portfolio website:
-This repository showcase my expertise also in desiging.n addition to coding, I have a strong background in design, showcased on my Canva portfolio website.
+This repository showcase my expertise also in desiging addition to coding, I have a strong background in design, showcased on my Canva portfolio website.
 There, you'll find my work on digital graphics, UI/UX design, and visual storytelling, demonstrating my ability to merge technical skills with creative design.

 # Click here for live Preview:
 https://hassnaindev.my.canva.site/#home